sausheong/tanuki/README.md

 ### You were working on Polyglot earlier, what happened to it?

 Polyglot was a previous incarnation of the same idea that I've been mulling over for many years, Tanuki is the latest.
 I've stopped working on Polyglot already.

+## Credits

+Thanks to Jasmine Lim for the seriously cute mascot!